Notifications Based on the Result of a Formula

 An example of the different notification actions in Plecto.

-To select an action, click on the desired action box.
-An options window will open.
-Each action has different fields and settings in the options window that you need to fill out.
-Once you have selected the notification actions, all you have to do is click the 'Save' button at the bottom-right of the page.
+To add an action, click on one of the action boxes.
+Each action has different fields and settings that you need to fill out.
+Once you have set up the notification actions, all you have to do is click "Save" in the bottom right.